iltommi/qdb-documentation/source/api/nodejs.rst

       :returns: A string representing the blob's key.

-  .. js:function:: put (Buffer content, callback(err))
+  .. js:function:: put (Buffer content, [Date expiry_time], callback(err))

       Sets blob's content but fails if the blob already exists.
 See also update().

       Aliases beginning with "qdb" are reserved and cannot be used.

-      :param Buffer content: a string representing the blob's content to be set.
+      :param Buffer content: A string representing the blob's content to be set.
+      :param Date expiry_time: An optional Date with the absolute time at which the entry should expire.
       :param function callback(err): A callback or anonymous function with error parameter.

-  .. js:function:: update (Buffer content, callback(err))
+  .. js:function:: update (Buffer content, [Date expiry_time], callback(err))

       Updates the content of the blob.

       Aliases beginning with "qdb" are reserved and cannot be used.
 See also put().

-      :param Buffer content: a Buffer representing the blob’s content to be added.
+      :param Buffer content: A Buffer representing the blob’s content to be added.
+      :param Date expiry_time: An optional Date with the absolute time at which the entry should expire.
       :param function callback(err): A callback or anonymous function with error parameter.

   .. js:function:: get (callback(err, data))